 unix_socketauthentication plugin may be fine for many users, and it is very secure.
 You may want to try going without password authentication to see how well it works for you.
 Remember, the best way to keep your password safe is not to have one!

 - First, it is configured to try to use the

 - All user accounts, passwords, and global privileges are now stored in the

 mysql.usertable still exists and has exactly the same set of columns as before, but it’s now a view that references the

 mysql.global_privtable.
 Tools that analyze the

 mysql.usertable should continue to workas before.

-- MariaDB 10.4 supports User Password Expiry, which is not active by default.
+- MariaDB 10.4 adds supports for User Password Expiry, which is not active by default.